 Martina Hingis was a prodigious talent and won several Grand Slams too.

-Australian Nick Kyrgios is a little unhinged when it comes to the tennis court, and his nickname seems to be apt for him.
+Australian tennis star Nick Kyrgios is a little unhinged when it comes to the tennis court, and his nickname seems to be apt for him.

 Kyrgios is a bit of a loose cannon and has had a go at several players and umpires during his career.
 He could have been called the Tasmanian Devil but wasn’t born in that region.

 While most would know her as Masha, she was also known as The Siren.
-That name probably came because of her looks but Sharapova was a beast on the tennis courts too and won several titles.
+That name probably came from the Russian because of her looks but Sharapova was a beast on the tennis courts too and won several titles during her career.

 More Tennis news